imrefazekas/harcon/README.md

 	}
 };
 ...
-inflicter.ignite( null, null, 'order.newVPN', {name: 'Stephen', customerID:123}, function(err, res){
+inflicter.simpleIgnite( 'order.newVPN', {name: 'Stephen', customerID:123}, function(err, res){
 	console.log( 'Finished', err, res );
 } );
 ```
-That will initiate a small workflow. __inflicter.ignite__ send a message to entity Order who will send within the same workflow to the Allocator.
+That will initiate a small workflow. __inflicter.simpleIgnite__ sends a message to entity Order who will send within the same workflow to the Allocator.
 When it answeres, then the message of the beginning will be answered. [harcon](https://github.com/imrefazekas/harcon) will know if you initiate a message within the processing of another one and considers it as part of the ongoing workflow and tracks it.
 Mind the async execution to keep everything in track!

 #### Call back or not?